RemRemEgg/mitsuko/language-reference/Utilities.md

 * "custom" : Only the format will be applied, `<data>` is appended to the format
 * "parse" : Parses a string with short scores

-*Note on "parse": The scores that are injected must be surrounded by spaces, and the spaces directly before and after will be removed. ie, "You got &nbsp;@s:&score %" will parse to "You got 90%" if the score is 90.
+*Note on "parse": The scores that are added must be surrounded by spaces, and the spaces directly before and after will be removed. ie, "You got &nbsp;@s:&score %" will parse to "You got 90%" if the score is 90.
 Notice the 2 spaces before and the 1 space after.*

 `<format...>` is a series of arguments: [italic, bold, strike, underlined, obfuscated, no_braces].
 Putting one of these will enable